junxit/us-congress-bills-119/bill.md

     - **(ii)** determine whether to issue such authorization; and
   - **(B)** any community input or public comment on such determinations.
 - **(3)** *Data architecture* The term data architecture means the design and organization of data systems, including frameworks for data storage, processing, and exchange.
-- **(4)** *Data standards* The term data standards means agreed-upon specifications for data formats, structures, and definitions to ensure consistency and interoperability.
+- **(4)** *Data standards* The term data standards means agreed-upon specifications for data formats, structures, and definitions to ensure consistency and vendor neutral interoperability.
 - **(5)** *Environmental review* The term environmental review means any Federal agency procedures or processes for—
   - **(A)** applying a categorical exclusion; or
   - **(B)** preparing an environmental assessment, an environmental impact statement, or another document required under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.).